 What is meal prep?
 What are the best ways to do it?
 Which dishes are suitable for meal prep?
 Here, you'll discover everything you need to know about this popular food trend.

-Whether you put a salad in a mason jar, or prepare a power bowl in a lunch box to enjoy at the office–making your own food to go is becoming a real trend.
+Whether you put a salad in a mason jar, prepare a power bowl or make a healthy snack like energy balls – preparing food is increasingly becoming a popular trend.
 Cooking ahead of time, which our grandparents already encouraged, is immensely popular.
 Swapping out a delivery service or the office canteen for a self-made delicacy is becoming the preferred option.
 This meal prepping requires planning, cooking and packing.
 Curious?
 In this article we’ll explain everything you need to know about the meal-prep-trend.

 Contents of this article:

 Days can get very full, quickly.
 Juggling work, family etc. can often mean that very little ‘free’ time is left over.
 The consequence can be that nutritious, fresh, self made food is replaced with fast food or office-canteen meals.
-Thankfully, current food trends like meal prepping have made this a thing of a past, and allow for busy days, fueled by good, wholesome food.
-But what does meal prep really mean in practice?
+Thankfully, current food trends like meal prepping have made this a thing of a past, and allow for busy days, fuelled by good, wholesome food.
+But what does meal prepping actually entail?

-Meal prep means nothing more than cooking in advance, and in bulk to cover your meals for the week.
-With the right planning, suitable meals and a good to-go container (very important!) you can easily make plenty of delicious, diverse and fueling meals to power you through the week.
+Meal prep means nothing more than cooking in advance, and in bulk, to cover your meals for the week.
+With the right planning, suitable meals and a good to-go container (very important!) you can easily make plenty of delicious, diverse and fuelling meals to power you through the week.
 Goodbye lame sandwich, hello culinary excellence!